LearnersGuild/learning-os/game/processes/team-formation.md

 - Team experience and skill level should be approximately equal, with the exception of 1 player who should be more experienced and skilled (Team Lead)
 - No team should be without a lead
 - Team members can only be on one team
-- Teams should be no fewer than 3 and no more than 5 players
+- Teams should be no fewer than 3 and no more than 5 players including Lead
-- <no teams leading> * 50 >= <my BD> - <avg team BD>
+- <no teams leading> * Team Lead Threshold >= <my EC> - <avg team EC>
-  - A Team Lead's Build Days (BD) should be higher than their Team Members' average BD by 50 (10 weeks)
+  - A Team Effective Contribution (EC) should be higher than their Team Members' average EC by Team Lead Threshold (10 cycles)
+  TODO: reword next to in EC
   - If a Team Lead is assigned to two teams their BD should be higher than their Team Members' average BD by 100 (20 weeks)
   - If a Team Lead is assigned to three teams their BD should be higher than their Team Members' average BD by 150 (30 weeks)
 - A Team Lead should not belong to more than 3 teams
-- Teams with an average BD of 150 or more don't need a team lead
+- Teams with an average EC of 30 or more don't need a team lead

 TODO: Simplify formula above

 ### Optimize for the following in order
 - Team leads should be on as few teams as possible
-- Players Lead to Membership Ratio (LMR) should be as close to 3 as possible
+- Players Lead to Membership Ratio (LMR) should be as close to Target LMR as possible
 - Assign as many players as possible to Goals they have voted for.
 Maximize Preferred Goal Selection Percentage (PGSP).
 - Prefer teams of 4 players, followed by 5, followed by 3